arfc/arfc.github.io/README.md

 Clone the repo:
 `git clone git@github.com:arfc/arfc.github.io`

-Make your way to the top level of the source branch `cd arfc.github.io && git checkout source`
+Make your way to the top level of the source branch:
+`cd arfc.github.io && git checkout source`

 Install the gems: